ChristianJaimes/retry_ops/README.md

 ## Contributing

 We welcome contributions!
-Please submit a pull request or open an issue to help improve Retryer.
+Please submit a pull request or open an issue to help improve sure_retry.

 ## License